Demographics of Denver: Jewish Denver

 In the city of Denver, the largest populations of Jews are found in the West Colfax and Hilltop neighborhoods.
 The heritage of many generations of Jewish Denverites is very visible in the city, and its many landmarks (several prominent synagogues among them).
 Denver is also home to the National Jewish Medical and Research Center.
 Famous Jews from or who lived in Denver include Golda Meir.
 The weekly news paper Intermountain Jewish News is published from Denver.

 Other ethnicities

 Denver is home to many other ethnicities.
 There are also sizable immigrant Polish, Ethiopian, Senegalese, Eritrean, and Lebanese populations in Denver.

+Ancestries

+Languages

+The top non-English languages spoken in Denver are Spanish, Vietnamese, Arabic, Somali and Amharic.

 Longevity

 According to a report in the Journal of the American Medical Association, residents of Denver had a 2014 life expectancy of 80.02 years.